 Additional Information for International Applicants

 If you are an International Applicant please note that by accepting your offer you are also accepting the University’s Terms and Conditions for International Students.
-You should also consider our information on visas and immigration
+You should also visit our International student support web pages for information on visas and immigration

 When you have formally accepted your offer and we have recieved the appropriate deposit as specified in your offer letter, the University will issue you with a Confirmation of Acceptance of Studies (CAS) form.
 You will need this in order to apply for your visa.